AndrewKorchemniy/ai104/README.md

-# A place to organize projects completed while studying for the Microsoft Azure AI-104 certification exam.
+## A place to organize AI-104 certification projects.